FAQs About PURCH

 No, the PURCH calendar has been created to minimize the impact on students’ lecture time at the main campus.

-PURCH days fall on Wednesdays which is protected time for all students to concentrate on their pathway curriculum.
+PURCH days fall on Wednesdays which is protected time for all students to concentrate on Early Clinical Learning courses.

 Do PURCH students move to Springfield in their third and fourth year?